Trending in B2B

 Social media strategies for B2B marketing is shifting toward community-oriented tactics.
 With beautiful platforms like Mighty Networks, B2B companies can easily spin up niche communities without the overhead of classic enterprise platforms, like Lithium and Salesforce Communities.

 Within social and community building strategies, we are also seeing more of a focus on building brand ambassadors.
-Brand ambassadors has been popular in B2C marketing and within technology user groups, but now—with platforms like Influitive and Viral Loops—B2B brands have simple tools for building and engaging their own ambassadors.
+Brand ambassadors have been popular in B2C marketing and within technology user groups, but now — with platforms like Influitive and Viral Loops—B2B brands have simple tools for building and engaging their own ambassadors.